 ‘Open my eyes that I may see wonderful things in Your law.’
 Psalm 119:18 NIV

-The key to Bible study is to do it daily, systematically, and prayerfully.
+The key to Bible study is to make it a daily habit.
 The psalmist prayed, ‘Open my eyes that I may see wonderful things in Your law.’
 This involves three things:

 (1) God will show you the truth about Himself.
-You will discover His nature, His opinions, and what He values.
-And if you grew up with an absent or abusive parent, you will discover that your heavenly Father is entirely different—lovingly different!
+You’ll discover His nature, His opinions, and what He values.
+And if you are living with an absent or abusive parent, you’ll discover that your heavenly Father is entirely different—lovingly different!

 (2) God will show you the truth about others.
-You will begin to understand and appreciate their places in your life.
-You will also learn to recognise and anticipate their needs and the role God wants you to play in helping them.
+You’ll begin to understand and appreciate their places in your life.
+You’ll also learn to recognise and anticipate their needs and the role God wants you to play in helping them.
 You see, when God blesses you, it’s always to make you a blessing to others (see Genesis 12:1–2).